-- (67) The FIN-FSA recommends that supervised entities take into consideration the guidance provided in paragraphs 4.32-4.37 of the EBA Risk Factors Guidelines on using innovative technological means to verify identity if they intend to adopt another electronic identification technology. - (68) The FIN-FSA recommends that supervised entities take into consideration the FATF Guidelines on Digital ID. - (69) The FIN-FSA recommends that supervised entities ensure the data security and verifiability of the method used.
-In this context, verifiability means the possibility to ascertain afterwards, which information was used for verification in each instance and when. - (70) The FIN-FSA recommends that, in considering the use of another electronic identification technology in the identification of a customer and the verification of identity, supervised entities assess the adequacy of the identification technology relative to the money laundering and terrorist financing risks involved. - (71) The FIN-FSA recommends that, in assessing the adequacy of an identification technology, supervised entities pay particular attention to ensuring that the verification of identity is made relying on documents or information from a reliable and independent source (on reliable sources, see chapter 6.3.1, paragraphs 22-23 above). - (72) According to the FIN-FSA's interpretation, a supervised entity shall ascertain that the customer due diligence information referred to in chapter 3, section 3 of the AML Act are available to it for fulfilling its obligations under the AML Act and that the information is retained in accordance with the law.
+- (71) The FIN-FSA recommends that supervised entities take into consideration the guidance provided in paragraphs 4.32-4.37 of the EBA Risk Factors Guidelines on using innovative technological means to verify identity if they intend to adopt another electronic identification technology. - (72) The FIN-FSA recommends that supervised entities take into consideration the FATF Guidance on Digital ID issued in 2020. - (73) The FIN-FSA recommends that supervised entities ensure the data security and verifiability of the method used.
+In this context, verifiability means the possibility to ascertain afterwards, which information was used for verification in each instance and when. - (74) The FIN-FSA recommends that, in considering the use of another electronic identification technology in the identification of a customer and the verification of identity, supervised entities assess the adequacy of the identification technology relative to the money laundering and terrorist financing risks involved. - (75) The FIN-FSA recommends that, in assessing the adequacy of an identification technology, supervised entities pay particular attention to ensuring that the verification of identity is made relying on documents or information from a reliable and independent source (on reliable sources, see chapter 6.3.1, paragraph 22 above). - (76) According to the FIN-FSA's interpretation, a supervised entity shall ascertain that the customer due diligence information referred to in chapter 3, section 3 of the AML Act is available to it for fulfilling its obligations under the AML Act and that the information is retained in accordance with the AML Act.